Codifica

 Examples

-Example 1: Define a task with explicit acceptance
+Example 1: Define a task with context and dependencies

-A work.md task captures intent and constraints up front:
+A work.md task captures intent, constraints, and structured context:

 type: build